Lubbock’s Annual Miracles Christmas Parade Is a One-of-a-Kind Tradition [Video]

 Lubbock has many Christmas traditions, and this spectacular one helps children all over West Texas.

-The annual Miracles Christmas Parade is a two-mile Christmas light extravaganza with over 38,000 spectators.
+The annual Miracles Christmas Parade is a two-mile, free Christmas light extravaganza that often brings out tens of thousands of spectators.
 This year’s parade happens Saturday, Dec.
-12 at 6 p.m.
+9, 2017 at 6 p.m.
 Its theme is ‘March of the Toys.’

 It’s a free community event and family-friendly.
 This year, Texas Tech’s Masked Rider will also be there.
 Spectators are encouraged to bring a new, unwrapped toy to donate to the U.S. Marines along the route for their annual Toys For Tots drive.

-Spectators are encouraged to arrive early along the parade route, which stretches two miles from Avenue Q to Memphis.
+Spectators are encouraged to arrive early along the parade route, which stretches two miles starting at 34th Street from Avenue Q to Indiana Avenue.
 You can bring chairs, your own food and beverages, pretty much whatever will help you and your family stay warm and comfortable.